mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/retrieve-workflow-activity-records.md

 It needs the **System.Workflow** instance object as its input.
 It will break at Runtime if the passed workflow object is empty.

 The **System.WorkflowActivityRecord** entity represents a snapshot of workflow activity attributes taken at a certain execution moment.
-If the activity is finished the snapshot will have workflow activity attributes at the moment when the activity has ended (completed, aborted or failed).
-If the activity is still in progress the snapshot will have the current activity attributes.
+If the activity is finished, the snapshot will have workflow activity attributes at the moment when the activity ends (completed, aborted, or failed).
+If the activity is still in progress, the snapshot will have the current activity attributes.

 The most common use case for the retrieved list of **System.WorkflowActivityRecord** objects is to build an activity timeline for a specific workflow.
 Each **System.WorkflowActivityRecord** object is linked to the previously executed activity through the **System.WorkflowActivityRecord_PreviousActivity** association (except for the Start event).
 It can be used to visualize the order in which each activity finishes.

 ## 2 Properties